-- 1. Run ant compile_jute from the ZooKeeper top level directory (.../trunk).
-This will create a directory named "generated" under .../trunk/src/c. - 2.
-Change directory to the . . . /trunk/src/c and run autoreconf -if to bootstrap autoconf, automake and libtool.
+- Run ant compile_just from the zookeeper top level directory (.../trunk/zookeeper).
+This will create a directory named "generated" under zookeeper/c. - 2.
+Change directory to the zookeeper/c and run autoreconf -i to bootstrap autoconf, automake and libtool.
 Make sure you have autoconf version 2.59 or greater installed.
 Skip to step 4. - 3.
-If you are building from a project source package, unzip/untar the source tarball and cd to the zookeeper-x.x.x/src/c directory. - 4.
-Run ./configure <your-options> to generate the makefile.
+If you are building from a project source package, unzip/untar the source tarball and cd to the zookeeper-x.x.x/ directory.

+- 4. Run ./configure <your-options> to generate the makefile.
 Here are some of options the configure utility supports that can be useful in this step: - --enable-debug